AdobeDocs/analytics-platform.en/help/stitching/overview.md

    - The dataset ID for the dataset that you want to rekey.
    - The column name (identity path and namespace) of the persistent ID for the desired dataset (the identifier that appears on every row).
    - For field-based stitching, the column name of the transient ID for the desired dataset (the person identifier, which also acts as a link between datasets in the context of a connection).
 For graph-based stitching, the identity namespace to use for querying the identity graph.
    - Your preference of lookback window and replay frequency.
-Your options depend on your Customer Journey Analytics package (see [options](#options)).
+See your Customer Journey Analytics package for the [options](#options) available.
    - Sandbox name.

 2. The Adobe Customer Support works with Adobe engineering to enable stitching upon receiving your request.
 Once enabled, a new rekeyed dataset that contains a new stitched ID column appears in Adobe Experience Platform.
 Adobe Customer Support can provide the new dataset's ID.

 3. When first turned on, Adobe provides a backfill of stitched data.
-The backfill duration is determined by your Customer Journey Analytics package (see [options](#options)).
+See your Customer Journey Analytics package for the [option](#options) available.

 4. If you want to use the new stitched dataset in a cross-channel analysis, you need to add the new stitched dataset to a [connection](../connections/overview.md) in Customer Journey Analytics.
 Then add any other datasets required for cross-channel analysis, and select the correct person ID for each dataset.